mascah/cookiecutter-turbo-django/docs/0-introduction/architecture-overview-cited.rst

 For simple model lifecycle hooks within a single module, Django signals remain appropriate.
 Domain events are preferred for cross module communication.

-See :doc:`/4-guides/event-driven-architecture` for comprehensive implementation details, code examples, and guidance on when to use signals vs events.
+See :doc:`/4-guides/event-driven-architecture` for implementation details, code examples, and guidance on when to use signals vs events.

 Manges describes the benefit: